11 Essential Facts and Figures About Mobile B2B Website Design

 - 85% of people think that a mobile site should be as good or better than its desktop version.
 With more and more people using mobile devices to browse the internet, many website development projects have taken a "mobile-first" approach.

 - Over 50% of mobile website visits are abandoned if a mobile site takes longer than three seconds to load - for every one second delay, conversions fall by 12%.

 Ready to become a B2B web design master?
 Learn everything you need to know about effective B2B website design here:

 A large proportion of your traffic comes from mobile devices

-- 27% of B2B traffic comes from mobile - This figure is only set to rise.
-By ignoring your mobile audience, you are essentially ignoring a quarter of your prospects.
+- Over half of all worldwide online traffic is generated through mobile - This figure is only set to rise.
+By ignoring your mobile audience, you are essentially ignoring a huge number of potential prospects.

 Websites that haven’t been optimised for mobile are harder to navigate